 Students at St Vincent’s are motivated to develop ongoing skills and a life-long passion for numeracy.
 This is achieved through:

-- Understanding that evidence of learning is what students MAKE, SAY, DO and WRITE.
-As this is true accountability of learning.
+- Understanding that evidence of learning is what students MAKE, SAY, DO and WRITE, as this is the true accountability of learning;

 Ultimately, we aim to nurture children who, as adults, will still love maths.